Skip to content

 The worst calendar month: Pingdom: 99.93% (Nov 2022) UptimeRobot: 99.86% (Dec 2022)

-Checking longer-term uptime through impartial Pingdom and UptimeRobot data provides a more representative look at Bluehost’s reliability over 6+ months rather than our 4 day test.
-This indicates customers can reasonably expect outstanding uptime in line with Bluehost’s SLA.
+Checking longer-term uptime through impartial Pingdom and UptimeRobot data provides a more representative look at Bluehost’s reliability over 6+ months rather than our 4-day test.
+This indicates that customers can reasonably expect outstanding uptime in line with Bluehost’s SLA.

 Bluehost Hosting’s monthly visit limits, which could constrain growth for sites building traction.
 Here’s an example: